team3cord/Take-10-000-Steps/README.md

 ---

-FaceBook application built for [Sky Lakes Medical Center](http://www.skylakes.org) topromote weight loss and improved overall health.
+FaceBook application built for [Sky Lakes Medical Center](http://www.skylakes.org) to promote weight loss and improved overall health.
 Engaging the public through social media by offering a custom Sky Lakes Pedometer for liking the page.

 ### Built with: